Flight-Free-UK/flight_free_uk_website/source/posts/health-and-climate.html.markdown

 The proposed measures to address the obesity crisis could almost exactly be applied to flights.
 Calorie labelling would become carbon labelling, with information about the emissions of your flight given at the time of booking, or specified on your ticket.
 An advertising ban would mean no more being bombarded with cheap flight deals.
 Limiting incentives and deals would draw to a close reward schemes such as Air Miles or Frequent Flyer perks.

+> "The proposed measures to address the obesity crisis could almost exactly be applied to flights.
+Calorie labelling would become carbon labelling."

 There will be plenty of push back against the government’s obesity plan.
 The food industry has already said, "The introduction of such a draconian measure at this time could have deep repercussions for agencies and the advertising sector, generally, in terms of jobs and creative output, for very little end result.”

 This sounds remarkably similar to what the aviation industry might say if the same measures were applied to flights.
 Rolling out the ‘2% of global emissions’ claim would certainly be part of the argument (the true figure is [more like 5%](https://www.transportenvironment.org/what-we-do/flying-and-climate-change), but that's [only part of the story](https://flightfree.co.uk/post/is-the-rising-social-stigma-around-flying-misplaced/)…), and there would be similar warnings about loss of jobs and loss of freedom.